UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG

 \section{Related Works}

-\subsection{Multimodal Retrieval-augmented generation (MM-RAG)}
+\subsection{Multimodal Retrieval-augmented Generation (MM-RAG)}

-Recent advances in multimodal understanding highlight the importance of MM-RAG in reducing hallucinations.
-VLM2Vec~\citep{vlm2vec,meng2025vlm2vec} demonstrated that instruction-tuning vision-language models significantly enhances their ability to produce robust embeddings, leading to strong performance across diverse text–image alignment tasks.
-Similarly, SeBe~\citep{chen-etal-2025-seeing} adapts LLaVA-1.5~\citep{liu2024improved} by finetuning it into a retrieval-oriented embedding model, aligning user queries with external knowledge sources.
-GME~\citep{gme} proposed a unified multimodal embedding model that is able to perform both text-to-image, image-to-text, and text-to-text retrieval.
-Uni-Retrieval~\citep{jia2025uni} extends the paradigm by integrating VLMs with prompt-tuning strategies, enabling flexible handling of heterogeneous queries and modalities.
-Routing-based methods such as UniversalRAG~\citep{yeo2025universalrag} and UniRAG~\citep{sharifymoghaddam2025unirag} introduce adaptive query routing mechanisms that dynamically select the most appropriate modality and level of granularity.
+Recent advances in multimodal understanding underscore the importance of MM-RAG for reducing hallucinations.
+VLM2Vec~\citep{vlm2vec,meng2025vlm2vec} shows that instruction-tuning vision-language models improves embeddings for robust text–image alignment.
+SeBe~\citep{chen-etal-2025-seeing} adapts LLaVA-1.5~\citep{liu2024improved} into a retrieval-oriented model that aligns user queries with external knowledge.
+GME~\citep{gme} proposes a unified multimodal embedding capable of text-to-image, image-to-text, and text-to-text retrieval.
+Uni-Retrieval~\citep{jia2025uni} combines VLMs with prompt-tuning to flexibly handle heterogeneous queries and modalities.
+Routing-based methods like UniversalRAG~\citep{yeo2025universalrag} and UniRAG~\citep{sharifymoghaddam2025unirag} use adaptive query routing to select the best modality and level of granularity.